mohitNEC/VM/opcua-IoTIntegration.rst

 		"value": "2"
 	}'

-To proof that the method Accelerate is arrived to the device, it is sufficient to evaluate the speed attribute (must be greater than zero):
+To proof that the method CarAccelerate is arrived to the device, it is sufficient to evaluate the speed attribute (must be greater than zero):

 **Step 6:** IoT Agent receives the command on Patch and forward the updated measurement to Scorpio.
 Execute the following command to retrieve the recorded measurement of device from Scorpio.